shuta-tech/robosys_2021_ros/README.md

 # Note

-You can't obtain credits if you pay much money to the professors.
+You can not obtain credits if you pay money to your professors.

 # Author
 - Chiba Institute of Technology